munificent/craftinginterpreters/book/introduction.md

 <aside name="fortran">

-Hopefully a language that doesn't hardcode assumptions about the width of a punched card into its grammar.
+Hopefully your new language doesn't hardcode assumptions about the width of a punched card into its grammar.

 </aside>